imcsk8/me/content/posts/cosmic-desktop/index.md

 There are some stuff that still feels a little rough like: missing like image previews in file selectors, the screen capture application does not record video and some icons look a little pixelated in the Dock.

+- Can't copy paste from vim (the mouse=a worked too well)
+- If I disable hibernate the sceen does not auto lock.
+- After unlocking the screen everything is unstable: missing workspaces the dock does no autohide
+- I had to kill -HUP cosmic-workspaces
+- terminal can't move tabs, changed to ptyxis

 ## Conclusion